harrisonchiu/FMC-ND/README.md

 # 787-9 Climbing Performance

-## This is a documentation of the data collection, regression and its analysis so that future changes can easily be made to the altitude estimator and Navigational Display in Magknight's plane within X-Plane.
+## This is a documentation of the data collection, regression and its analysis so that future changes can easily be made to the altitude estimator and Navigational Display

 ### Abbreviate Navigational Display as ND